-How Should the Tool be Administered?
+How should the tool be administered?

 The Project Respect for Participant Dignity Scale can be administered differently depending on the project's needs.
 For example, the measure can be integrated into a survey instrument as part of an evaluation event (e.g., final evaluation) or a study.
-It can also be administered as a part of annual monitoring or in exit interviews or other less formal assessments.
+It can also be administered as a part of annual monitoring, post-distribution monitoring, exit interviews, or other less formal assessments.

-Interviewers ask respondents the degree to which they agree or disagree with the 10 statements listed above.
+Interviewers ask respondents how much they agree or disagree with the 10 statements above.
 The tool uses a 5-point Likert scale: 1) strongly disagree, 2) disagree, 3) neither agree nor disagree, 4) agree, and 5) strongly agree.

-Who Should Administer the Tool?
+Who should administer the tool?

-The measure asks participants to provide feedback about project activities and staff behaviors.
+The scale asks participants to provide feedback about project activities and staff behaviors.
 To avoid biased responses, interviewers or enumerators should not be the project staff who interact with the project participants being interviewed, and to the extent possible, they should not be directly affiliated with the implementation of project activities.